MukurtuCMS/mukurtudocs/docs/source/migration/Pre-Migration.md

 ### Dailymotion media assets (atoms)

 "No Dailymotion atoms found"
-   - Support for Dailymotion has been dropped in Mukurtu 4.
-We are not aware of any Mukurtu sites actively using Dailymotion.
    - Dailymotion media assets will NOT be migrated.
+   - There is no automated process to resolve Dailymotion videos.
-   - If you have any Dailymotion videos, you will need to move them to a different hosting platform and manually update the media assets and content that references them.
+   - If you have any Dailymotion videos, you will need to...
+     1) Move them to a different hosting platform (either Vimeo or Youtube) or upload them directly to the site (not recommended).
+     2) Create new media assets for the newly hosted videos.
+     3) Replace the Dailymotion media assets with the new media assets in any DH items or other content where they are used.
+     4) Delete the old Dailymotion media assets.

 ### Scald authors field